rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 The user community associated with a language is very important.
 It must be welcoming, helpful and large enough.
-Some languages (no names ...) have communities with the reputation of being extremely pedantic and dismissive of beginners.
+Some languages (no names ...) have communities with the reputation of being extremely pedantic and dismissive of beginners, even hostile.
 This doesn't help you; avoid these communities.

 When you get some experience try to help others in your language or framework of choice.
 You don't really know something until you've tried to teach someone